bret-ai/ecozak-webpack-project/README.md

 ## Installation

-Download to your project directory, add `README.md`, and commit:
+Download to your project directory, run the following commands:

 ```
    yarn install